-If Mr. Bebek's or Ms. Senez's employment had been in effect as of December 31, 2020 and a triggering event took place on the last business day of the Company's most recently completed financial year, the following gross payments would have become payable:
+Were Mr. Bebek's employment, or Ms. Senez's secondment arrangements, as described above, to have been in effect as of December 31, 2021, and a triggering event (either termination without cause or qualifying termination following a change of control event) took place on the last business day of the Company's most recently completed financial year, the following gross payments would have become payable:

 NEO Gross termination benefit (\$) Gross change of control benefit (\$)

-Ivan Bebek 187,000 379,000
+Ivan Bebek 208,000 377,000

-Elizabeth Senez 112,000 229,000
+Elizabeth Senez 89,000 215,000